 The forcast for the next day included rain.
 A lot of rain.
 Honestly, I was happy.
 I wasn't looking forward to running a muggy 70 degree marathon.
 I had forgotten how humid it gets in Tennessee.
 Before the start of the race, I bumped into Karl.
 I worked with Karl at both Square D and Gibson, and last time I had seen him was Mountain Mist.
 Turns out he was running The Dizzy Monkey.
 He started out running with Rick whom I had met at Mountain Mist as well.
 It was a lot like old home week.

 The first part of the race was uphill.
 Go figure.
 At the top of the first hill, a sign said "300 Feet.3300 to Go".
 My lungs were not happy with the humidity but luckily Monsoon Monkey began shortly after that hill.
 My goal for this race was to finish.
 I had recently come off of a foot injury that put a snag in my training.
 Trent said you cannot train for Monkey anyway.
 I just wanted to take the hills as they came and enjoy the park.
 The park, by the way, was absolutely lovely.
 There were nice winding roads, plenty of trees, and plenty of hills.
 There were aid stations every couple of miles with brave volunteers who stood out in the rain, handed out water and gatorade, and encouraged the runners.
-Trent had taunting encouraging signs along the course and every once in a while you would get a glimpse of a wet monkey.
+Trent hadtaunting encouraging signs along the course and every once in a while you would get a glimpse of a wet monkey.
 At one point on the course, there was a sign that indicated you could go either direction around a loop.
 Since everyone was going right, I headed left.
 As one runner passed by me going the other direction, he smiled and said, "There's always got to be one."
 I grinned back and resounded a proud "Yep!"

 The rain was falling at a pretty good clip for the majority of the race.
 I was thankful.
 During one section of the second half of the run, I was running on blacktop with a mirror water overlay.
 Leaves were sprinkled all along the path.
 It was easy to imagine I was actually running down a dark, leaf-speckled stream in the middle of a forest.

-John ran a 3 hour Monkey!
-Amazing!
+Me, John, and Mike John ran a 3 hour Monkey!
+Amazing! |

 The finish was a mudfest.
 The day of rain had turned the finish and field area into muddy mess.
 That didn't stop everyone from hanging out and partaking in all of the yummy foods at the end or the free Yazoo beer.
 The Flying Monkey is a top notch event, and I had an absolutely wonderful weekend.